 The department lends laptops to students who do not have an appropriate laptop for computer science work.
 To ensure that there are sufficient laptops for students to use when completing their class work, students enrolled in computer science courses are asked to complete a survey sent by the department prior to the start of each semester.
+Students will receive an invitation to complete this survey from either the Chair of Computer Science or from the instructor who is teaching their Computer Science course.

-Enrollment in Computer Science Courses for Fall 2021
+Enrollment in Computer Science Courses for Fall 2022